 - 20 plus years with FDA

-- Specialist in drug and biologics regulations and policy
+- Drug and biologics regulations and policy

 - Previous experience in expedited drug development mechanisms, biosimilars, investigational new drug applications, prescription drug promotion and labeling, good clinical practices, human subject protection, and expanded access to investigational drugs.